The Salus Forum

 VUCA-Plus Conditions in Health Care

-How can our healthcare leaders build the right new skills to lead healthcare in the future?
-How is complexity confronted in the world of mid-21st Century health care?
-What puzzles, problems, dilemmas, polarities and mysteries are revealed in contemporary healthcare and how can we harness these opportunities to continue innovation and transformation in healthcare?
+How can our healthcare leaders build the right new skills and engage the appropriate strategies when guiding healthcare in the future?
 What is the nature and impact of Volatility, Uncertainty, Complexity, and Ambiguity in healthcare settings?
 What type of leader will emerge to effectively navigate a turbulent world that is filled with contradictions and polarities?

 Challenges of the Present